christinerose/gibbr.org/blog/hillingar/index.md

 But Nix can also be considered a build system with a suspending scheduler -- allowing a minimal build system with dynamic dependencies -- and deep constructive trace rebuilding allowing reproducible builds and reliable binary caching [@mokhovBuildSystemsCarte2018].
 But Nix is at a coarse-grained package level, invoking these finer-grained build systems to deal with repository dependencies.

+To enable more minimal build systems, tighter integration with the compiler would enable analysing function dependencies^[[signalsandthreads.com/build-systems/#4305](https://signalsandthreads.com/build-systems/#4305)].

 In Chapter 10 of the original Nix thesis [@dolstraPurelyFunctionalSoftware2006] low-level build management using Nix is discussed, proposing extending Nix to support repository dependencies.
 I would be very interested if anyone reading this knows if this idea went anywhere!